cozygene/glint/docs/source/input.rst

 Handling NA values
 ^^^^^^^^^^^^^^^^^^

-glint currently does not allow NA values in the data.
+GLINT currently does not allow NA values in the data.
 For users having NA values in their data we provide an external script *replace_missing_values.py* for a basic imputation of NA values.
-This script replaces NA values of each site with its mean methylation level (according to all non-NA values of the site), and outputs a new data file with no NA values that can be provided to glint as an input.
+This script replaces NA values of each site with its mean methylation level (according to all non-NA values of the site), and outputs a new data file with no NA values that can be provided to GLINT as an input.

 |